watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

         **Note**: Make sure you specify the secure `https://` URL.

 1. From the project root directory, run `npm run dev`.
 To receive requests, make sure you have clicked the **On Queue** button in the Genesys UI.
-If you've linked everything to your Genesys Cloud account correctly, you should be able to connect to an agent in Genesys Cloud, fully functional with authenticated chat and agent availability.
+If you've linked everything to your Genesys Cloud account correctly, you should be able to connect to an agent in Genesys Cloud.